-Partial redeployment also enables you to redeploy a single module or subset of modules in a deployed Enterprise Application.
+Partial redeployment also enables you to redeploy a single module or subset of modules in a deployed Enterprise application.
 Again, partial deployment is supported only for applications that are deployed using an exploded archive directory.

-Note that redeployment for modules in an Enterprise Application uses the in-place redeployment strategy, which does not guarantee uninterrupted client access to the module.
-For this reason, you should ensure that partial redeployment of J2EE modules in an EAR takes place only during scheduled application downtime, or when it is not critical to preserve client access to the application.
-See "Using Partial Redeployment for J2EE Module Updates" on page 8-19.
+Note that redeployment for modules in an Enterprise application uses the in-place redeployment strategy, which does not guarantee uninterrupted client access to the module.
+For this reason, you should ensure that partial redeployment of Java EE modules in an EAR takes place only during scheduled application downtime, or when it is not critical to preserve client access to the application.
+See Section 8.6, "Using Partial Redeployment for Java EE Module Updates".

-Understanding When to Use Different Redeployment Strategies
+8.2 Understanding When to Use Different Redeployment Strategies